Timeseries

 Parameters

-• json_str (str) – The JSON String to convert
+• json_str (str) – The JSON String to convert.

 • static_covariates (Union[Series, DataFrame, None]) – Optionally, a set of static covariates to be added to the TimeSeries.
 Either a pandas Series or a pandas DataFrame.
 If a Series, the index represents the static variables.
 The covariates are globally ‘applied’ to all components of the TimeSeries.
 If a DataFrame, the columns represent the static variables and the rows represent the components of the uni/multivariate TimeSeries.
 If a single-row DataFrame, the covariates are globally ‘applied’ to all components of the TimeSeries.
 If a multi-row DataFrame, the number of rows must match the number of components of the TimeSeries (in this case, the number of columns in value_cols).
 This adds control for component-specific static covariates.